 TV soaps with bizarre, regressive storylines pay scant respect to notions of women's empowerment.
 Yet, they seem wildly popular and, according to some studies, empowering too.
-Are these script writers more in touch with reality than literal-minded activists and journalists?
+Are these script writers more in touch with reality than literal-minded activists and journalists?she asks.

 Ninan quotes Prime Time Soap Operas on Indian Television by Shoma Munshi, which in turn partly bases its conclusions on research by Robert Jensen and Emily Oster on the effects of cable television in rural areas of India.
 Taken together, the argument is that Indian soaps are actually empowering women, that "regression" depends on the point of view.
 In her piece Ninan wonders at the results and the very convoluted route to empowerment.